 The purpose of the Law and Science Research Guide is to provide a starting point to subject materials that support the curriculum of the ASU College of Law.
-This guide brings together in one place many scientific and legal resources available to ASU students including databases, indexes, and full text electronic journals.
+This guide brings together many scientific and legal resources available to ASU students including databases, indexes, and electronic journals.
 The guide also highlights authoritative websites devoted to the intersection of law and science.

 Science.gov is a search engine for authoritative U.S. government science information.
 The website searches over 50 scientific databases and an index of over 2,100 federal agency websites, with content consisting of scientific or technical data, publications, databases, and documentation.
 The databases and websites searched have been selected by information managers and librarians from 17 government science organizations and 13 federal agencies.